JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ## Data Collection
 The car records what it sees with a virtual camera at the front of the vehicle.
-Along with the car's corresponding steering angle, this is what the data collection consists of.
+This is the input of the model.
+The steering angle is also recorded and is linked to that camera image.
+The steering angle is the output or target for the model; the closer the model can predict the correct steering angle for a corresponding image the better the model performs, generally.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/original-image.JPG)